juev/awesome-stars/README.md

 ## Python

+- [marshmallow](https://github.com/marshmallow-code/marshmallow) - A lightweight library for converting complex objects to and from simple Python datatypes.
 - [weblate](https://github.com/WeblateOrg/weblate) - Web based localization tool with tight version control integration.
 - [cartography](https://github.com/lyft/cartography) - Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - [nltk](https://github.com/nltk/nltk) - NLTK Source